Menu

 2. Nomination packets must contain:

 a.
-Completed nomination form TASP Constitution and Policy Manual Page 29
+Completed nomination form TASP Constitution and Policy Manual (link below)

 b.
 Nomination Statement: In one page, describe why the candidate should be considered for this award.
 Give specific examples in the following areas: data-based decision making; consultation and collaboration; student diversity; development of cognitive, academic, social and life skills; knowledge of schools and systems; prevention, crisis prevention and mental health; home/school and community collaboration; performs job in an exemplary manner; earns respect of others; has professional memberships and leadership.